pragyakatyayan/SQuAD_v2.0_Dataset/README.md

 Stanford Question-Answering Dataset (v2.0) - parsed completely in ms-excel file.

-The SQuAD 2.0 dataset is available online in JSON format (Link)[https://rajpurkar.github.io/SQuAD-explorer/] There are several csv files available for download on Kaggle etc. but none of them have all the attributes related to a question (as given in json files).
+The SQuAD 2.0 dataset is available online in JSON format [Link](https://rajpurkar.github.io/SQuAD-explorer/) There are several csv files for SQuAD 2.0 available for download on Kaggle etc. but none of them have all the attributes related to a question (as given in json files).
 Also, most of the datasets tend to ignore the `unanswerable` questions of SQuAD 2.0.
 The parsing of JSON files can be a task for beginners, so I have taken the opportunity of uploading the completely parsed SQuAD 2.0 dataset in excel files (both training and development sets).

 The Training data has following columns: